-To use the driver, you must reactivate it.

-For information on activation, refer to "Activating Identity Manager" in the NetIQ Identity Manager Setup Guide.
+If driver activation has expired, ndstrace displays an error message indicating that you need to reactivate the driver to use it.
+For information on activation, refer to Activating Identity Manager in the NetIQ Identity Manager Setup Guide.

-5.3 JDBC Driver Settings
+JDBC Driver Settings